yyan22/SeleniumWebDriver/README.md

 This file is used to run the test suite.

-If the test suite is successfully run, the console window should print out three messages:
+If the test suite is successfully run, the console window should print out four messages:

 Apple iPhone4s 16GB SIM-Free - Black order has been successfully placed.

 Account details are saved and retrieved.

 Removing all items from your cart produces an empty cart message.

+Test suite running result: true

 Issue noticed: